ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.openligadb/README.md

 Dokumentation für die Vis-Widgets finden Sie in Vis oder [Widget-Dokumentation/deutsch](https://htmlpreview.github.io/?https://github.com/oweitman/ioBroker.openligadb/blob/master/widgets/openligadb/doc.html)

 ## Machen
-* Validierung im Widget, wenn der Benutzer nicht den richtigen Datenpunkt ausgewählt hat
+- Validierung im Widget, wenn der Benutzer nicht den richtigen Datenpunkt ausgewählt hat
-* Übersetzung
+-   Übersetzung
-* ~~Dokumentation für neue Widgets „PivotTable“ und „Goalgetters“~~
+- ~~Dokumentation für neue Widgets „PivotTable“ und „Goalgetters“~~
-* ~~Tabellenmodi um 1.
+- ~~Tabellenmodi um 1.
 Runde und 2.
 Runde erweitern~~
-* ~~neue Widget-Pivot-Tabelle der gespielten Spiele~~
+- ~~neue Widget-Pivot-Tabelle der gespielten Spiele~~
-* ~~neues Widget „Zielerreicher-Ranking“ mit Sortierfunktion~~
+- ~~neues Widget „Zielerreicher-Ranking“ mit Sortierfunktion~~
-* ~~Tabelle mit Trendzeichen erweitern (Pfeil hoch/runter, Punkt für keine Veränderung)~~
+- ~~Tabelle mit Trendzeichen erweitern (Pfeil hoch/runter, Punkt für keine Veränderung)~~
-* ~~Tabelle erweitern um mit den letzten x Spielen zu rechnen~~
+- ~~Tabelle erweitern um mit den letzten x Spielen zu rechnen~~
-* ~~Tabelle erweitern um Rangliste für einen bestimmten Spieltag zu berechnen~~
+- ~~Tabelle erweitern um Rangliste für einen bestimmten Spieltag zu berechnen~~
-* ~~Dokumentationsadapter/Widget~~
+- ~~Dokumentationsadapter/Widget~~
-* ~~Problem mit der dynamischen Spalte „Club“ behoben~~
+- ~~Problem mit der dynamischen Spalte „Club“ behoben~~
-* ~~Neues Widget: Nächste x Spiele des Clubs~~
+- ~~Neues Widget: Nächste x Spiele des Clubs~~
-* ~~Widget-Spieltagseinstellung für Spieltagbeginn und -länge (-1,3 = vorherigen Spieltag und 3 Spieltage danach anzeigen)~~
+- ~~Widget-Spieltagseinstellung für Spieltagbeginn und -länge (-1,3 = vorherigen Spieltag und 3 Spieltage danach anzeigen)~~
-* ~~Ersatzwert für den Editiermodus, wenn Showgameday per Binding gesetzt ist~~
+- ~~Ersatzwert für den Editiermodus, wenn Showgameday mit Bindung gesetzt ist~~
-* ~~Lieblingsclub hervorheben~~
+- ~~Lieblingsclub hervorheben~~
-* ~~steuerbarer Spieltag im Spieltags-Widget~~
+- ~~steuerbarer Spieltag im Spieltags-Widget~~

 ## Changelog

 <!--
   Placeholder for the next version (at the beginning of the line):
-   ### **WOxRK IN PROGRESS**
+   ### **WORK IN PROGRESS**
 -->
+### 1.4.9 (2024-06-13)

+-   fix if no game exist for team1/team2
+-   somme prettier changes
+-   launch config for vscode

+### 1.4.8 (2024-06-06)

+-   release

+### 1.4.7 (2024-06-04)

+-   update dependencies

 ### 1.4.6 (2024-06-01)

-* fix yml structure
+-   fix yml structure

 ### 1.4.5 (2024-06-01)

-* fix yml structure
+-   fix yml structure

 ### 1.4.4 (2024-06-01)

-* Enable NPM Publish
+-   Enable NPM Publish
-* Enable dependabot
+-   Enable dependabot
-* fix checks from adapter checker
+-   fix checks from adapter checker

 ### 1.4.3 (2024-06-01)

-* remove files from eslint check
+-   remove files from eslint check

 ### 1.4.2 (2024-06-01)

-* fix double qoutes
+-   fix double qoutes
-* remove files from eslint check
+-   remove files from eslint check

 ### 1.4.1 (2024-06-01)

-* update package and io-broker files
+-   update package and io-broker files
-* fix problems with vis2
+-   fix problems with vis2
-* remove vis as a
+-   remove vis as a

 ### 1.2.4

-* fix problems reported by adapter-checker
+-   fix problems reported by adapter-checker

 ### 1.2.3

-* add connectiontype and datasource to io-package.json
+-   add connectiontype and datasource to io-package.json

 ### 1.2.2

-* fix result calculation
+-   fix result calculation

 ### 1.2.1

-* fix object type
+-   fix object type

 ### 1.2.0

-* fix display of goals if goals are without minutes and playername saved by openligadb
+-   fix display of goals if goals are without minutes and playername saved by openligadb

-* fixed that sometimed request of states failed
+-   fixed that sometimed request of states failed

 ### 1.1.0

-* prepare v1.1.0
+-   prepare v1.1.0

 ### 1.0.3

-* change setstate/createobject logic
+-   change setstate/createobject logic

 ### 1.0.2

-* remove deprecated widgets / change widget beta flag
+-   remove deprecated widgets / change widget beta flag

-* improve debug messages
+-   improve debug messages

 ### 1.0.1

-* improve error message for requests
+-   improve error message for requests

 ### 1.0.0

-* prepare for stable repository
+-   prepare for stable repository

 ### 0.11.5

-* pivottable: show only results for selected gameday
+-   pivottable: show only results for selected gameday
-* table3: icon attributes, add image selection dialog
+-   table3: icon attributes, add image selection dialog
-* table3: add an extra attribute for mode to use with binding
+-   table3: add an extra attribute for mode to use with binding
-* all widgets: update documentation
+-   all widgets: update documentation

 ### 0.11.4

-* fixed build/test problem
+-   fixed build/test problem

 ### 0.11.3

-* pivottable: fix problem with rank number
+-   pivottable: fix problem with rank number

 ### 0.11.2

-* pivottable: fix problem with sort and highlightontop
+-   pivottable: fix problem with sort and highlightontop
-* fix problem with goalgetters
+-   fix problem with goalgetters

 ### 0.11.1

-* change some template settings, goalgetter table get headers, add object change sensing
+-   change some template settings, goalgetter table get headers, add object change sensing
-* widget goalgetters: add parameter highlight and showonlyhighlight
+-   widget goalgetters: add parameter highlight and showonlyhighlight
-* widget pivottable: add sort option and choice to place favorite teams on top
+-   widget pivottable: add sort option and choice to place favorite teams on top
-* remove year from date for several widgets
+-   remove year from date for several widgets

 ### 0.11.0

-* extend table to calculate with x last games and extend table to calculate ranking for a defined gameday, to ensure backward compatibility i have to create a new table v3 widget
+-   extend table to calculate with x last games and extend table to calculate ranking for a defined gameday, to ensure backward compatibility i have to create a new table v3 widget
-* extend table with trend sign (arrow up/down, point for no change)
+-   extend table with trend sign (arrow up/down, point for no change)
-* new widget goal getter ranking with sort function
+-   new widget goal getter ranking with sort function
-* new widget pivot table of played games
+-   new widget pivot table of played games
-* extend table modes with 1st round,2nd round
+-   extend table modes with 1st round,2nd round

 ### 0.10.3

-* change computing and output logic of gameday widget to mark gameday header with favorite class
+-   change computing and output logic of gameday widget to mark gameday header with favorite class
-* improve documentation with css-klasses for  table widget
+-   improve documentation with css-klasses for table widget
-* bugfix for calculate gameday.
+-   bugfix for calculate gameday.

 ### 0.10.2

-* Add data column goaldiff to table widget, improve more documentation (systax highlighting,copy code function), add example to control gameday with buttons,
+-   Add data column goaldiff to table widget, improve more documentation (systax highlighting,copy code function), add example to control gameday with buttons,

 ### 0.10.1

-* Improve documentation with more recipes and syntax highlighting, improve code to get and subscribe states
+-   Improve documentation with more recipes and syntax highlighting, improve code to get and subscribe states

 ### 0.10.0

-* New widget Table 2 that  includes the calculation of the total, home and away results. the previous widget is now deprecated, due to the different datapoint (allmatches) to be selected.
+-   New widget Table 2 that includes the calculation of the total, home and away results. the previous widget is now deprecated, due to the different datapoint (allmatches) to be selected.

 ### 0.9.3

-* Remove ES6 features due to compatibility with older browsers
+-   Remove ES6 features due to compatibility with older browsers

 ### 0.9.2

-* next try to fix the experimental javascript binding function
+-   next try to fix the experimental javascript binding function

 ### 0.9.1

-* fix bugs in calculation matchresults and highlight clubs in favgames
+-   fix bugs in calculation matchresults and highlight clubs in favgames

 ### 0.9.0

-* new Function for vis Binding to search for games at the actual day for favorite clubs, css-classes für games at actual day, fix bug to show the right match results,
+-   new Function for vis Binding to search for games at the actual day for favorite clubs, css-classes für games at actual day, fix bug to show the right match results,

 ### 0.8.0

-* push version for latest repository. fix some typos. fix a problem with date handling on different OS
+-   push version for latest repository. fix some typos. fix a problem with date handling on different OS

 ### 0.0.11

-* widget gameday: fix issue with not working gamedaycount
+-   widget gameday: fix issue with not working gamedaycount

 ### 0.0.10

-* widget gameday: optional you can show informations about the goalgetters
+-   widget gameday: optional you can show informations about the goalgetters

 ### 0.0.9

-* optional weekday for widgets: gameday and gamesoffavclub,highlight the clubname in gamesoffavclub
+-   optional weekday for widgets: gameday and gamesoffavclub,highlight the clubname in gamesoffavclub

 ### 0.0.8

-* new widget games of favorite clubs with multi league support as replacement for the old one
+-   new widget games of favorite clubs with multi league support as replacement for the old one

 ### 0.0.7

-* close connections and remove observers (timeouts/intervals)
+-   close connections and remove observers (timeouts/intervals)

 ### 0.0.6

-* NPM deployment and preperation for the latest repository
+-   NPM deployment and preperation for the latest repository

 ### 0.0.5

-* highlight favorite club,
+-   highlight favorite club,
-* Replacement value for edit mode if showgameday is set with binding,
+-   Replacement value for edit mode if showgameday is set with binding,
-* widget gameday setting for start gameday an length (-1,3 = show previous gameday and 3 gamedays after that)
+-   widget gameday setting for start gameday an length (-1,3 = show previous gameday and 3 gamedays after that)
-* some documentation
+-   some documentation
-* remove unused code
+-   remove unused code
-* new widget: next x games of club
+-   new widget: next x games of club
-* fix issue for dynamic with of club column
+-   fix issue for dynamic with of club column

 ### 0.0.4

-* fixed more oids in vis runtime
+-   fixed more oids in vis runtime

 ### 0.0.3

-* fixed getting oids in vis runtime
+-   fixed getting oids in vis runtime

 ### 0.0.2

-* add controlable gameday logic to gameday widget and adapter
+-   add controlable gameday logic to gameday widget and adapter

 ### 0.0.1

-* initial release
+-   initial release

 ## License